Illinois Diminished Value Claims

 In Illinois, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Illinois law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+An Illinois diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
 Illinois is considered a diminished value state, meaning this right is recognized under state law.
+For a more detailed explanation of diminished value claims, drivers can explore our Illinois diminished value guide

 Save Time